Testing

 Recommended first

 Best when you are not sure what to order yet.
-The wizard helps turn a mixed food and symptom story into a clearer next step.
+The guided testing intake helps sort a mixed food and symptom story before you commit to a panel.

 Primary direct path

 If the main story is bloating, abdominal pain, reflux, headaches, migraines, fatigue, or post-meal crashes, do not force a panel choice first.
-Use the wizard to sort timing, cofactors, and likely food lanes before checkout.
+Use guided testing intake to sort timing, cofactors, and likely food lanes before checkout.

-Pollen, dust, mold, pets, and other inhalant exposures can keep inflammation active too.
+Pollen, dust, mold, pets, and other inhalant exposures can keep symptoms active too.
 If the story looks clearly seasonal or inhalant-dominant, use the environmental lane.
-If food and inhalants feel mixed, stay food-first and start with the wizard.
+If food and inhalants feel mixed, start with guided testing intake.

 Food, environmental, and mixed patterns